hug-sch/vse-docs/setup/organize/strip-types/movie.rst

    Also, if your clip has variable framerate; e.g. footage from some smart phones, then you'll get an audio sync problem because Blender uses a constant frame rate.
 So, you have to convert your clip to a constant frame rate with programs as `ffmpeg <https://ffmpeg.org/>`_ or `Handbrake <https://handbrake.fr/>`_

-The movie strip is the most commonly used strip type and has lots of properties.
+The movie strip is a much used strip type and has lots of properties.
 They are organized in panels in the sidebar.

 .. admonition:: Compositing Panel